 Meanwhile, when making jellies from juices like orange juice or apple cider vinegar mixed with sliced apples (yum!)…

 - Spread the peanut butter on one slice of toast, and spread the jam on the other.

 Spread the bread with peanut butter.

-If you want to get really fancy, add some jelly or jam to the peanut butter before spreading it onto the bread.
+If you want to get fancy, add some jelly or jam to the peanut butter before spreading it onto the bread.
 This will give your sandwich more flavor and crunchy textures in every bite!

 Spread the jam on one piece of bread.
 Put the two pieces of bread together.

-I also like to use white bread because it’s light and fluffy, and peanut butter that is chunky with peanuts, which helps to weigh down your sandwich so it doesn’t fall apart when you eat it.
+I also like to use white bread because it’s light and fluffy, and peanut butter is chunky with peanuts, which helps to weigh down your sandwich so it doesn’t fall apart when you eat it.